MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

   ![Choose the Security Definition](securityDef.png)

 #### Add the Security Definition
-Add a Security Definition to API path.
+Add a Security Definition to Details API path.
-  1. Go to the **Paths** section and choose a path.
+  1. Go to the **Paths** section and choose the Details path.
-  [js "choose the path of the API you want to protect?"]
-  1. Click **Add Operation** and choose a method and expand it.
+  1. Click **Add Operation** and choose the GET method and expand it.

   ![Choose the method](chooseMethod4SD.png)
   1. In the **Security** section uncheck **Use API security definitions**.
 A list of defined Security Definitions appears.
 Check the Security Definition you created for MobileFirst.